zpqrtbnk/hazelcast-jex/README.md

 These are being investigated...
 And the list is not complete at all...

-* Python logs do not bubble up to Java logs correctly
+* If you don't specify `secrets` if fails because the secrets are currently n/a on the runtime
+* The regitry auth credentials for fetching the Python Runtime are somehow borked
 * Jet resource directories must be flat and that is a pain, can it be fixed?
 * Currently not implementing batches, only streaming, so?

-More work to do:
-* Implement more Yaml support (for Kafka etc)
-* Implement the existing Python ML example as a Yaml pipeline
-* General work on securing the communication between member & runtime
-* Java should test for python+pip presence, but how?

-In addition, most of the codebase is POC-quality and needs to be revisited, cleaned up, etc.